Adelingtan/Data_Viz/README.md

-This is my Data Visuaization repository
+This is the repository for Data Visuaization created by me.